akash-network/website-5-archive/content/en/community/edu.md

 # Akash EDU

 ## What is Akash EDU?
 Akash EDU is a free educational program designed to teach individuals basic to advanced knowledge of the Akash Network Ecosystem.
-We're starting off small with introducing a few courses one at a time giving students a better understanding of our ecosystem partners, eg -Cloudmos, Praetor and Terraform.
+We're starting off small by introducing a few courses one at a time giving students a better understanding of our ecosystem partners, eg -Cloudmos, Praetor and Terraform.
 We have a long term plan to add additional courses over time and eventually get to a place where students can become full fledged decentralized cloud professionals

 Applications are reviewed bi-weekly and onboarding instructions are sent to new students on a rolling basis.